List of Cthulhu Mythos deities: Olkoth

 Olkoth (God of the Celestial Arcs) appears as a demoniacal god-like entity able to reincarnate in human bodies if the stars are right (sort of a "Cthulhian" Antichrist).
 Olkoth may emerge in our dimension through an eyeless, grotesque statue of the Virgin Mary.

 Shabbith-Ka

 Shabbith-Ka appears as a shapeless, roughly man-sized purplish aura, spitting and crackling with powerful electrical arcs.
 A sense of power, malignancy, and intelligence accompanies it and persons able to gaze at its form long enough can see a rudimentary face or faces within the glowing mass.

 Shub-Niggurath

-Star Mother (the great mother of all)
+Star Mother

-The Star Mother appears as a chunk of yellow-green stone about the size of an infant.
+The Star Mother, also called "The Great Mother Of All", appears as a chunk of yellow-green stone about the size of an infant.
 Its shape suggests a plump, huge-breasted, faceless female figure.
 From it extend dozens of pencil-thin root-like strands.
 It is one of the Larvae of the Other Gods and has no cult, although served by zombie slaves.